 Open Task Manager → Startup apps.

-Some apps quietly re-enable themselves after Windows updates and slow down boot and login.
+Some apps quietly re-enable themselves after Windows updates and slow down boot.

 Step 5: Look for Driver Issues (Especially Graphics)